fit-r2lab/demo-cefore/README.md

 We assume that your publisher host has the following public IP address: a.b.c.d

 At first, run cefnetd on your publisher container:

-* cefnetdstart
+* killall cefnetd; cefnetdstart

 Run on your machine:

-*  ./mosaic-cefore.py -P a.b.c.d -s your_slice -l
+*  python3 ./mosaic-cefore.py -P a.b.c.d -s your_slice -l

 Then, wait for a few minutes, and when the script invites you to do so: